220110-Java-React-Enterprise/Curriculum-Notes/notes/ui/intro-css.md

 [attribute="value"] Selector -  uses the `=` operator to select the element whose attribute value is exactly equal to the given value.

-[attribute~="value"] Selector - uses the `~=` operator to select elements that have the specified attribute with a value containing a given word, delimited by spaces.
+[attribute~="value1 value2 value3"] Selector - uses the `~=` operator to select elements that have the specified attribute with a value containing a given word, delimited by spaces.

 [attribute|="value"] Selector - uses the `|=` operator to select elements that have the specified attribute with a value either equal to a given string or starting with that string followed by a hyphen (-).